azzaea/azzaea/_teaching/1_Computer_Controlled_Systems.markdown

 ---
 layout: page
 title: EEE51402
-description: This material
+description: Computer Controlled Systems
-img: /assets/img/12.jpg
+img: /assets/img/tomasz-zagorski-1293091-unsplash.jpg
 ---

 This is an undergraduate course taught at the Department of Electrical & Electronic Engineering, Faculty of Engineering, University of Khartoum.
 Target audience were 5th year Control and Instrumentation students.
 I have been leading this course for a few years now.
 Previously as a teaching assistant however.
 It also ran by a different code: SC514